rhx/SwiftLibXML/README.md

 ### Swift

-To build, you need Swift 3.1 (download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need Swift 4.1 (download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 3.1 (swiftlang-802.0.53 clang-802.0.42)
+	Apple Swift version 4.2 (swiftlang-1000.0.29.2 clang-1000.10.39)
-	Target: x86_64-apple-macosx10.9
+	Target: x86_64-apple-darwin17.7.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 3.1 (swift-3.1-RELEASE)
+	Swift version 4.1 (swift-4.1-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### libxml2

 #### Linux

-On Ubuntu 16.04, you can use the gtk that comes with the distribution.
+On Ubuntu 16.04 or 18.04, you can use the libxml2 that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
 	sudo apt install libxml2-dev